Miles O'Brien (journalist): Personal life

 O'Brien resides in Chevy Chase, Maryland.
 He has a son, Miles, and a daughter, Connery.

-An instrument-rated pilot with about 2,000 hours pilot-in-command time, O'Brien owns a Cirrus SR22, which he often flies on assignments.
-His other interests include running, mountain and road biking, swimming, waterskiing, scuba diving, sailing, and carpentry.
+An instrument-rated pilot with about 2,000 hours of pilot-in-command time, O'Brien owns a Cirrus SR22, which he often flies on assignments.
+His other interests include running, mountain and road biking, swimming, waterskiing, scuba diving, sailing and carpentry.

-In February, 2014, O'Brien was injured when a Pelican case filled with television equipment fell on his left forearm, causing acute compartment syndrome and resulting in the amputation of his left arm above the elbow.
+In February 2014, O'Brien was injured when a Pelican case filled with television equipment fell on his left forearm, causing acute compartment syndrome and resulting in the amputation of his left arm above the elbow.

 Affiliations

 O'Brien is on the boards of the Challenger Center for Space Science Education, the Council for the Advancement of Science Writing, LessCancer.org, and the Rotary National Award for Space Achievement Foundation.